NiyatiSinha-yb/NiyatiSinha-yb/README.md

 - 🤔 I’m in love with problem solving

-- ⚡ I wrote my first progrm in Java in the year 2010
+- ⚡ I wrote my first Java program in the year 2010

 <!--## My Technology and Tools !!-->